 Curious about the factors that are considered by Long Island University Brooklyn during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Academic GPA||Very Important|

 |Rigor of Secondary School Record||Important|

-To apply, all applicants to Long Island University Brooklyn must submit the following items.
-Double check with Long Island University Brooklyn's admissions department to confirm all application materials and requirements.
+To apply to Long Island University Brooklyn, all applicants must submit the following items.
+Check in with Long Island University Brooklyn's admissions department to confirm all application materials and requirements.